How we could save $4 billion in building energy costs—without any renovations

 The EMIS technology does have an upfront cost; on average, installation and software costs ranged from two to eight cents per square foot.
 Berkeley Lab says the investments pay for themselves in two years.
 The average participant in the campaign, whether a school, government, or other institution, saved $3 million in annual energy costs across their building portfolio.

 Granderson sees this as this EMIS technology as a critical step toward “smart” buildings, and operating our buildings in tandem with a smart, clean energy grid.
-That would lead to other benefits besides energy savings, too.
-“Buildings that are well-tuned, well-controlled, and operating as intended really sets the stage for the future, and that’s realizing the promise of healthy buildings, buildings that offer a high degree of service, productivity and comfort to occupants,” she says.
+That also would lead to other benefits besides energy savings.
+“Buildings that are well-tuned, well-controlled, and operating as intended really sets the stage for the future, and that’s realizing the promise of healthy buildings, buildings that offer a high degree of service, productivity, and comfort to occupants,” she says.
 “That’s why we have our buildings in the first place.
 They’re not built just to consume energy.”